exakat/exakat/docs/Configuration.rst

     analyzer[] = 'Performances/ArrayMergeInLoops';

-The list of analyzer in the theme is based on the 'analyzer' array.
+The list of analyzer in the ruleset is based on the 'analyzer' array.
 The analyzer is identified by its 'shortname'.
 Analyzer shortname may be found in the documentation (:ref:`Rules` or within the Ambassador report).
 Analyzers names have a 'A/B' structure.

-The list of available themes, including the custom ones, is listed with the `doctor` command.
+The list of available rulesets, including the custom ones, is listed with the `doctor` command.

 Project Configuration
 ---------------------